Welcome to Northeast Bird Clinic

 If you live in Ashford or the surrounding area and need a trusted veterinarian to care for your birds– look no further.
 Northeast Bird Clinic is veterinary house call practice devoted exclusively to feathered patients in MA, CT and RI.
 Located in northeastern Connecticut.
 Owned by Dr. Ann Bourke, board certified in avian medicine.
 Your birds’ health and wellbeing are very important to us, and we take every possible measure to give your animals the care they deserve.

-At Northeast Bird Clinic, we treat your pets like the valued family members they are.
+At Northeast Bird Clinic, your birds are treated like the valued family members they are.

 Dr. Ann Bourke